adrsh23/DockerProject/README.md

 # DockerProject
-Docker project to create and deploy a website using Wordpress and Docker
+Docker project to create and deploy a website using Wordpress and Mysql using Docker

 For this you require docker installed in your OS Install Wordpress and Mysql image from the docker pull cmd